yassouali/pytorch-segmentation/README.md

 ### Learning rate schedulers
 - **Poly learning rate**, where the learning rate is scaled down linearly from the starting value down to zero during training.
 Considered as the go to scheduler for semantic segmentaion (see Figure below).
-- **One Cycle learning rate**, for a learning rate LR, we start from LR / 10 up to LR for 30% of training time, and we scale down to LR / 25 for remaining time, the scaling is done in a cos annealing fashion (see Figure bellow), the momentum is also modified but in the opposite manner starting from 0.95 down to 0.85 and up to 0.95, for more detail see the paper: [Super-Convergence](https://arxiv.org/abs/1708.07120).
+- **One Cycle learning rate**, for a learning rate LR, we start from LR / 10 up to LR for 30% of the training time, and we scale down to LR / 25 for remaining time, the scaling is done in a cos annealing fashion (see Figure bellow), the momentum is also modified but in the opposite manner starting from 0.95 down to 0.85 and up to 0.95, for more detail see the paper: [Super-Convergence](https://arxiv.org/abs/1708.07120).

 <p align="center"><img src="images/learning_rates.png" align="center" width="750"></p>